Geoalert/mapflow-docs-en/source/api/data_api.rst

 .. note::

-    There are two types of products in the Imagery Search API, available for ordering;
+    There are two types of products in the Imagery Search API available:
-    1. The **Scene** product is available by request, the workflow implementation is in progress.
+    1. The **Scene** product is available for ordering by request.
+Now you need to contact us to order the specific image.
-    1. The **Mosaic** product is available for instant processing if the appropriate data provider is linked to your Mapflow account.
+    2. The **Mosaic** product is available for instant analysis if the corresponding data provider is linked to your Mapflow account.

 Run processing by image ID